Click image to enlarge

 |

-From Washington State Highway 14, near Haystack Butte, looking down on the Oregon Trunk Line Railroad, Celilo area.
+View from Washington State Highway 14 near Haystack Butte, looking down on the Oregon Trunk Line Railroad and Celilo area.

 Image taken May 24, 2005.